opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-03-tensors_in_tensorflow.md

 ## Example 1:
 ### Welcome to Tensor Flow
+A tensor flow program executes within a session.
+All the nodes that are created within a program is executed using the session.
+The output obtained will be contained within that session.
 The objective of this program is to understand the basic structure of a simple tensor flow program.

 ##Example 2:
-### Basic Operations and Commands
+### Basic types of tensors and Commands
-The objective is to familiarize on different types of tensor that can be used in tensor flow.
+ Tensor flow allows has different types of tensors.
+Every node that is created in tensor flow is assigned an operation using the tensor flow commands.
+The objective is to familiarize on different types of tensor and also on a couple of commands in tensor flow.

 ## Example 3:
-### Objective of this program is to familiarize with tensor tranformation.
+### Tensors are used to do computations in tensor flow.
+Every tensor is described usingObjective of this program is to familiarize with tensor tranformation.